Accessibility Tools

 School Day

-The Warmington School Day lasts from 8.50am to 3.15pm each day.
-This equates to 32 hours and 5 minutes per week for the school working week.
+The Warmington School Day lasts from 8.45am to 3.15pm each day.
+This equates to 32.5 hours per week for the school working week.

 Ofsted